seqan/seqan/manual/source/Infrastructure/Use/InstallDependencies.rst

 GNU/Linux
 ---------

 It depends on your distribution whether these packages are installed by default or not.

-On Debian and similar systems you need to
+On Debian, Ubuntu, Mint and similar distributions:

 .. code-block:: console